psidex/EACS/README.md

 ## Warnings

-*Both of these will be fixed in a future release*

-- This will erase any configuration you currently have (and will continue to erase any changes you make to `config.txt`)
-- This will not work alongside other configuration programs, such as Peace
+- This won't work alongside other configuration programs such as Peace or the default configuration program that comes with Equalizer APO
+- This will overwrite Equalizer APO's `config.txt`.
+Make a backup if you need to!

 ## Install